bastiandg/scaling-in-the-cloud/scaling-talk.md

 # Takeaways

 - Don't do lift and shift
-- separate storage from computing
+- Separate storage from computing

 <!--- TODO Don't use Docker as a light VM-->